DanielKenichi/Tropipaw/README.md

 >Note: If the remote has no desktop installed, use the ```install_gnome``` script.

+>Note: If the remote has no drivers installed for the nvidia card, install it by using ```sudo ubuntu-drivers install nvidia:570``` or with any other preferred version

 # Install VRC
 Run ```install_pre_requisites.sh``` script to install steam and flatpak using the ```install_pre_requisites.yaml``` playbook.